peter-tackage/genetic-sound/README.md

 - Use a "step size" for the Fitness function to improve performance
     - Accuracy cost?
     - Step size Nyguist frequency?
+- Does individual fitness actually make sense when its fitness is dependent on those waveforms expressed before it?
+    - Is the current actually only proposing a single solution, because each individual cannot be treated in isolation?
+    - Wouldn't the last expressed Individual's fitness be the best indicator of population fitness?
+    - Perhaps the population could instead be used to create independent collections of Individuals which are treated as solutions.
+        - Could then have multiple solutions which could be independently evolved.

+## Answered Questions

+- Question: Why does the best fitness go backwards for a between generation?
+    - Answer: Because it may have been affected by individuals which are expressed before them.

+- Question: What are the trade-offs in having many individuals with only a few genes or only a few individuals with many genes?
+    - Initial testing results indicate that in my case, more individuals with fewer genes gives better results.
+        - I suspect this is because individuals are less resilient, therefore can be more easily removed from the population if they have a bad gene.
+        - Stability for relatively high fitness individuals can be controlled through elitism.
+        - High gene counts also make it difficult for the algorithm to optimize specific areas, such as silence.

+## Trials TODO

-- Trial enforcing minumum lengths for the clips?
+- Trial enforcing minimum lengths for the clips?
 - Trial generating clips as a single cycle/buffer and repeating, rather than calculating.
     - This could reduce the time to generate a population.
-- What is a good mixture of waveform types?
-- Why does the best fitness go backwards for a given generation?
-    - Because it may have been affected by individuals which are expressed before them.

 # Helpful Info

 ## Genetic Algorithms